vlad-io/DLMDS-EDE02-CODE/readme.md

    ![jupyter access link example](/assets/jupyter-link.png)

-8. Navigate to that link in the browser.
+8. Navigate to that link in the browser will open a jupyter notebook environment as in the following screenshot
    ![jupyter notebook](/assets/jupyter-notebook-1.png)

 9. The processed data (the csv files) will be available in the `/data-in` folder.